Expand Your CMS Capabilities with Our Plugin Store

 User Feedback Collection Techniques for Mobile MVPs

-Built-in Surveys, App Store Reviews, and Session Recordings
+In-App Surveys, App Store Reviews, and Session Recordings

-- Which screens users abandon
+• which screens users abandon most often

 Mobile MVP Analytics: Interpreting the Right Data